Move Fast

 Assiduity’s core technology, Equilibrium-Constrained DecodingTM, evaluates candidate continuations against a semantic operating contract while the model is generating.

-Control generation
+Control execution

 Built for workflows where